Rage (TV program): Simulcast

-Theme song
+Theme songs, opening/closing sequences and interstitials

-The theme song used to open the show is sampled from Iggy Pop's extended version of "Real Wild Child", with Pop's vocals and the word Rage manipulated backwards throughout.
-Visual images for the theme include footage from Iggy Pop's "Real Wild Child" and Johnny O'Keefe's "Shout" video clips.
+The theme song used to open the show is sampled from Iggy Pop's extended version of "Real Wild Child", with Pop's vocals and the word "rage" manipulated backwards throughout.
+The visuals include elements of Iggy Pop's "Real Wild Child" video and footage of Johnny O'Keefe performing "Shout" at Sydney Stadium in 1959.
+The "Shout" clip was for many years the only surviving footage from the 1959 Australian concert film Rock 'n' Roll, until the entire film was rediscovered and rereleased in the 2020s.

-The song used during the closing credits of the show is an extended remix of "Speed Your Love to Me" by Simple Minds, with visual image footage borrowed from "Speed Your Love To Me", "Sanctify Yourself" and "Waterfront".
+The song used during the closing credits of the show is an extended remix of "Speed Your Love to Me" by Simple Minds, with visual elements borrowed from Simple Minds' videos for "Speed Your Love To Me", "Sanctify Yourself" and "Waterfront".

-"Sleepless" by King Crimson has also been used as the theme song.
+The Tony Levin remix of Sleepless by King Crimson has also been used as the theme song occasionally, and is generally used as an interlude between segments.

 Several years ago, a third theme was produced (also based on Iggy Pop's "Real Wild Child") to break up the guest programmer or specials clips on Saturday nights (except on Saturday mornings with hits and new releases).

 In the last few years, the show has been using another theme specifically for the Top Fifty, sampled from the song "She Said" by now-defunct Brisbane band Lavish.
 It is now used instead of the opening theme to begin the Top Fifty and replace any missing clips.

 During TISM's appearance on the show, they described the traditional theme song as "...new and exciting..." and its repetition as "always stimulating ...
 Why see different songs when you can see this one four or five times?"